 Dealing with your insurance company can seem like a borderline impossible task.
 Without relevant experience, car accident claims can be complicated to handle.
 At Kisling, Nestico & Redick, our Ohio car accident attorneys understand what insurance companies are looking for.
 We can handle the complicated negotiations so you can concentrate on getting your life back.

 Schedule a free, initial consultation with us by calling 1-800-HURT-NOW today.

 What To Tell Your Insurance After an Accident

 Your insurance company will require some information as part of your claim to make sure you receive the compensation you’re entitled to.
-While no two accidents are the same, some of the basics you will need to provide include the facts of what occurred, any damage sustained, and who was involved.
+While no two accidents are the same, here are some of the basics you will need to provide – including the facts of what occurred, any damage sustained, and who was involved:

 Some drivers use cars that are not theirs or are registered in someone else’s name.
 You should also take note of this and make sure the insurance company knows the ownership of all vehicles involved in your accident.

 What to Tell the Other Party’s Insurance After an Accident

 When speaking with a representative for another party’s insurance company, there will most likely be dozens of thoughts going through your head.
 To avoid issues with your insurer, here are a couple tips to keep in mind when speaking with someone else’s insurance agent:

 While it is entirely understandable to be angry or agitated in the aftermath of a car accident, you want the insurance company to help you.
 Remember to stay calm and polite when discussing the accident.